OWASP/CheatSheetSeries/cheatsheets_excluded/Content_Security_Policy_Cheat_Sheet.md

 - `plugin-types` limits the types of resources that can be loaded into the document (*e.g.* application/pdf).
 3 rules apply to the affected elements, `<embed>` and `<object>`:
   - The element needs to explicitly declare its type.
   - The element's type needs to match the declared type.
-  - The element's resource need to meatch the declared type.
+  - The element's resource need to match the declared type.
 - `sandbox` restricts a page's actions such as submitting forms.
   - Only applies when used with the request header `Content-Security-Policy`.
   - Not specifying a value for the directive activates all of the sandbox restrictions. `Content-Security-Policy: sandbox;`